The Cybersecurity 202 Network:\

-Pfefferkorn is the cryptography fellow at the Stanford Center for Internet and Society.
+Pfefferkorn is a Research Scholar at the Stanford Internet Observatory.
 Her work focuses on investigating and analyzing the government’s policy and practices for forcing decryption and/or influencing crypto-related design of online platforms and services, devices and products, both technically and through the courts and legislatures.
 Pfefferkorn also researches the benefits and detriments of strong encryption on free expression, political engagement, economic development and other public interests.

 Phatak is founder of NSS Labs where he was CEO from 2007 to 2019.
 He is also a board director and remains on the executive team.
 Prior to NSS Labs, he founded and led several Internet and cybersecurity companies including Lucid Security and Intermedia Sciences Group, one of the first internet service providers and security consulting firms in the United States.